carbonsphere/dock-mysql/README.md

 # Security

 For security consideration - Default remote and slave accounts will now have a randomly generated passwords on container start.
 Passwords can be obtained by using "docker logs" command.

+# Test Script

+Added local container test script which will spawn 5 (default) mysql containers (mysql1~mysql5) and link them together to form a daisy chain.
+The test script will then create 1 DB in each container and display all container's database at the end.
+If containers are linked properly, then all 5 DB should have the same databases.